cscareers-dev/2021-new-grad/README.md

 # 2021 New Grad Opportunities

+# !!
+ARCHIVED !!
+This repository is no longer being actively maintained due to the reshift of priorities.
+We are offering a mega 2021 tracking spreadsheet that includes companies that have open roles for internship/new-grads.
+You can view this spreadsheet at [cscareers.dev/process-tracking](https://cscareers.dev/process-tracking)

 Tracking Summer 2021 New Grad Applications for SWE/PM/ML/Data Science related roles.

 ## cscareers.dev Discord Server